-Much of what we think and much of what we think is dictated by what we feel, but, I’m just sayin’, there is a difference between thinking and feeling.
+Much of what we think and much of what we say is dictated by what we feel, but, I’m just sayin’, there is a difference between thinking and feeling.

-This is a permissive and accurate use of the word “feel:”
+This is a an accurate use of the word “feel:”

 “I feel cold.”